 Susan Schubel - appears in most sessions

-Peter Vickery - The Arts of Birding, Migration and Monhegan I & II
+Peter Vickery - The Arts of Birding, Raptor Rapture, Migration and Monhegan I & II

-Scott Weidensaul - Director of Field Orn., Arts of Birding, Teen I & II, Fall Migration I
+Scott Weidensaul - Director of Field Orn., Arts and Birding, Raptor Rapture, Teen I & II, Fall Migration I

 Doug Wentzel - Teen I Leader

 Shaver1s Creek Environmental Center in central PA.
 For nearly 20 years he has directed educational internships, summer camps and birding programs.
 As a Penn State instructor, Doug teaches natural history interpretation and is a certified trainer through the National Association for Interpretation.
 Since 2005, Doug has co-led with Laurie McLaughlin the Coastal Maine Bird Studies for Teens week.
 He has a BS degree in Wildlife Biology from Penn State, and has served four years in the U.S. Army Medical Corps.
 He and his wife Susan are raising their two sons, Dylan and Duncan, in Ennisville, PA.
 Doug's ongoing passion is to foster the awareness of the diversity of life in our own backyards.

 Sherrie York - Educator's Week

 Audubon Adventures, as well as writer and designer of the program's Natural Journaling for Everyone packet.
 She provides illustrations and teaches workshops for a wide variety of conservation organizations and has been an invited artist on international expeditions of the Artists for Nature Foundation.
 Her original relief prints, watercolor paintings, and more can be seen on her website.